svteja/Machine-Learning-projects/README.md

 ## 📊 Projects
 ### 1.[American Express credit card Risk prediction](creditriskprediction/)

 📌 Project Overview

 ### 1.Credit Risk Prediction

-This repository contains a machine learning project focused on predicting credit risk using various customer and financial data points.
-The model aims to assess the likelihood of loan default, helping financial institutions make data-driven lending decisions.
+This  contains a machine learning project focused on predicting credit risk using various customer and financial data points.
+The model aims to assess the likelihood of Credit default, helping financial institutions make data-driven lending decisions.
 It includes Jupyter notebooks with end-to-end workflows, from data preprocessing to model evaluation.
-The project connects to a PostgreSQL database for automatic updates when new data is uploaded.

-📁 Repository Structure
+The project is deployed in the local system.

 📂 Notebooks/ –
-Contains Jupyter notebooks for data exploration, model training, and evaluation (e.g., credit_risk_prediction.ipynb).
+Contains Jupyter notebooks for data exploration, model training, and evaluation (new_cred.ipynb).

 📂 Datasets/ –
-Includes the datasets used for training and testing the models.
+Includes the dataset used for training and testing the models.

 📂 Models/ –
 Serialized machine learning models (e.g., .pkl files) for easy deployment.